 - Funded projects will start in the spring semester.

-- Students receive a $1500 stipend, paid out as an hourly wage.
+- Students receive up to $1500 in stipend funding, paid out as an hourly wage.

 - Faculty members receive a $500 professional development stipend at the start of the semester.